The Lord has given me the tongue of those who are taught, that I may know how to sustain with a word him who is weary (Isaiah 50:4).

 Isaiah foresaw that the Servant to come would speak extremely powerful words which would be more beneficial than the most skilled doctor or the most potent medicine.
 They would not merely function to boost low morale or increase one's perception of self-worth.
 No, His words would far exceed subjective psychological improvements within individuals, the value of which would be open for debate.

-Before I get to the astonishing power that leapt from the lips of Jesus, let’s first consider what His own understanding of His speech was.
+Before I get to the astonishing power that sprang from the lips of Jesus, let’s first consider what His own understanding of His speech was.
 In Matthew 24:35 Jesus said,

 Heaven and earth will pass away, but my words will not pass away.